BrianH824/clickstream-dashboard-example/README.md

 Secrets are stored locally in the conf directory, but not checked into version control.
 This is not ideal, but works for now.
 A future enhancement would be to move these to HashiCorp Vault using Aiven for Apache Kafka Connect.

 I'm sure there's a way to easily pipe the data from the Kafka topic to OpenSearch, but I didn't find it.
 I was able to very easily pass log data from my Kafka topic to OpenSearch, but I had trouble subscribing and reading events.
 I instead wrote a consumer in this repo to move the data.
-That code can be found in consumer cmd/consumer/consumer.go.
+That code can be found in cmd/consumer/consumer.go.